pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/explore-appmanager.en.md

 1. This is a listing of all the services available to bind with your app.
 [When applicable] a service has plans associated with them.
 You choose a plan, name the instance, and bind.

 1. You don't have to bind a service directly to an app.
-Alternatly you can bind a sevice to a Space.
+Alternately, you can bind a service to a Space.
 This makes the service available for binding to all apps within, but lets the service settings be managed in one place.